ThibaultChprn/FEM-python-Thibault_Chprn/README.md

 The background literature and additional material on ABAQUS and FEM theory are included in the polybox repository above.

-## Next Steps:
+## Next Short-Term Steps:
-- Create a graphical abstract or a summary in the form of a presentation slide.
-This summary should describe all steps involved when performing a structural analysis of an engineering system using Finite Elements.
-The respective graph or slide should function as the introductory slide on the progress presentation to be scheduled.
-Thus, it should describe in short, not only the steps but also the processes and details involved that you have familiarized yourself with.
-- Decide on a system of interest to perform a structural analysis on (e.g. frame system, airplane wing, turbine, structural panel).
-You can find some pictures of such systems in the folder labeled "StructuralSystems".
-More examples can be found here: https://grabcad.com/library
+- Improve summary graph/mind map and prepare for update progress meeting with Eleni
+- Recap Lecture 7, 2D Elements and Feliba book, Chapter 9 (the Table).
+Also, check the PowerPoint slides on shearlocking.
+- Check the analysis [here](https://enterfea.com/what-are-the-types-of-elements-used-in-fea/) and [here](https://enterfea.com/why-is-a-triangular-element-stiffer/) on how to decide the type of element to use and how 2D elements compare.
+Also, check the second PowerPoint in 2D Elements.
-- ABAQUS: Familiarize with existing tutorials and case studies
+ABAQUS: Familiarize with existing tutorials and case studies
+## Next Long-Term Steps:
-- ABAQUS: Structural analysis on example system (to be defined)
+- ABAQUS: Structural analysis on example system= BRIDGE (I will try to find some ready CAE models to use)
-- Compare ABAQUS results with Python template results
+- Compare ABAQUS results with Python template results (if possible)
+- Familiarize with literature in modal analysis